DavidHearl/chiropractic-website/README.md

 ## Breif

 The client requested a new website for his Chiropractic Clinic.
-The main objective for the website is to easily display relivent information across multiple platforms.
+The main objective for the website is to easily display relevant information across multiple platforms.

 The brief requires 6 pages and a form
 * Home